“Every manifestation of Nature, recorded with precision, with dignity and with feeling can become the subject of art” – Caspar David Friedrich

 Finding his many sources of inspiration in the mystery, beauty, and sublimity of the natural world with an equal fascination for old and historic structures; the artwork of Alexander Brindley draws upon these elements as powerful subjects for his work.
-Drawing influence from his native surroundings and travel abroad; the timelessness of the natural world and historic architecture are focal points for the artist.
+Drawing influence from his native surroundings and travel abroad; nature and historic architecture are focal points for the artist.
 With a particular fascination for old structures in states of disrepair, decline and even ruin; these remnants in the landscape of a former time and place serve as powerful symbols.

-My work over the past five or so years has primarily consisted of architectural studies and drawings done in France, Slovakia, and the United States.
-I find great inspriation in the numerous old buildings, churches, castles, ruins and landscapes I have encountered in my travels.
+My work over the past five or so years has primarily consisted of architectural studies and drawings done in France, Slovakia, and at home in Kentucky.
+I find great inspiriation in the numerous old buildings, churches, castles, ruins and landscapes I have encountered in my travels.
 This extensive amount of time I have spent traveling has had a tremendous influence on my artwork and I’m sure will continue to do so for years to come.
 I have always been drawn to history and find that by studying these ancient structures, I am given a window to the past.
-This is what I attempt to describe through my work.
+This is something I attempt to describe through my work.
 There is something about old buildings, especially those in a state of decline and ruin that facsinates me endlessly and enthrals my imagination.
-In my work I have attempted to preserve some part of the history that I see fading away before my eyes, a history that has many stories to tell if we only pause and listen.
+In my work I have attempted to preserve some part of the history that I see fading away before my eyes, a history that has much to tell if we only pause and listen.